EmeraldCityIT/MARS-EFFECT-Connecting-Global-Warming-and-Radiactive-Material/README.md

 As heat is continuously released in our foreseable continuous future, the heat of our overal system "Earth" is going to rise.

-Heat will become exponentially multiplied by tons of waste produced by munitions and nuclear power.
+Heat will become exponentially multiplied by tons of waste produced through munitions and nuclear power.